Recommended age: 12+

 Enter Mike Rowe.
 You might know him from the show “Dirty Jobs”.

 I just love Mike’s philosophy about life.
 He is so full of common sense, he is non-pretentious, super practical, a great storyteller, and his opera voice isn’t half bad either!
-Mike noticed a disconnect between what high schoolers are typically advised to do by school counselors and the results of this advice in the real world.
-He noticed that many people in the trades are making a ton of money.
-They have no student loans and very little competition.
+Mike noticed that many people in the trades are making a ton of money.
+They have no student loans and very little competition- and our world can’t function without them.
 Yet somehow, society often tends to look down on these hard-working people who have skills that are vital for our communities.

 He decided to start a foundation (mikeroweWORKS.org) that gives scholarships to students going to trade school- but to be able to use the scholarship, they have to sign the S.W.E.A.T pledge.
 This means that “Skill and Work Ethic Aren’t Taboo”.
 He also developed a series of YouTube videos that explain the pledge and why it is important.